-For more information about this series, feel free to click the blue contact us button on the lower right of your screen to let us know how we can assist -- or if you are reading this by our newsletter, then hit the reply button to get back to us!
+Feel free to reach out to us if you wish to contribute some of your thoughts via a post by clicking the contact us button on the lower right of any page.
+Feedback, debates, discussion, collaboration and conversation are always encouraged in the comments section below...
+For more information about this series, use the blue contact us button on the lower right of your screen to contact us -- or if you are reading this by our newsletter, then hit the reply button to get back to us!

 Editor’s note: Kyle Lagunas wrote this post about leadership in 2012 and we’re providing an update by adding some of our thoughts as well — Kyle provided a great handle on the topic that we really don’t need to edit much of his work here.
 We have added some of the principles of succession planning as well as leadership to update his post.